 Vacant buildings throughout Rockford often become sites of shelter for the city's homeless population.
-Rockford fire chief Derek Bergsten says those people tend to start fires to stay warm, often leading to disaster.
+Rockford Fire Chief Derek Bergsten says those people tend to start fires to stay warm, often leading to disaster.

 City homeless coordinator Angie Walker says her group tries to keep residents safe with warm coats, gloves, and socks.
-Those items only protect from the cold for a short time.
+“Those items only protect from the cold for a short time,” she said.

 City leaders continue to work on new initiatives to keep Rockford residents safe and healthy.